 Status of Plastic Ban in Maharashtra

-As I wait for the signal to turn from red to green, a woman walks up to me and say, “Please buy garbage bags, throwing away trash will be easy for you, since the government has banned plastic bags”.
+As I wait for the signal to turn from red to green, a woman walks up to me and says, “Please buy garbage bags, throwing away trash will be easy for you, since the government has banned plastic bags”.

-Plastic bag is bad.
+Plastic bags are bad.

 Why?